Please go to 'Our School/Vacancies' for current vacancies.

 Implementation

 Our writing approach incorporates best-practice models and recent case studies.
-As a result, we have recently adopted "The Write Stuff" by Jane Considine to bring clarity to the mechanics of writing.?
+As a result, from Y2 onwards, we have adopted "The Write Stuff" by Jane Considine to bring clarity to the mechanics of writing.
 "The Write Stuff” ensures consistency of approach and progression throughout school.
-It follows a method called "Sentence Stacking" which refers to the fact that sentences are stacked together chronologically and organised to engage children with short, intensive moments of learning that they can then immediately apply to their own writing.?
+It follows a method called "Sentence Stacking" which refers to the fact that sentences are stacked together chronologically and organised to engage children with short, intensive moments of learning that they can then immediately apply to their own writing.
 An individual lesson is based on a sentence model, broken in to 3 learning chunks.
 Each learning chunk has three sections:

 1. Initiate section – a stimulus to capture the children’s imagination and set up a sentence